Leopoldstadt (play): Background

-Patrick Marber, who worked with Stoppard on the revival of Travesties in London and New York, commented that "It's a big company play which as a director is incredibly exciting to do.
+Patrick Marber, who also worked with Stoppard on the revival of Travesties in London and New York, commented that "It's a big company play which as a director is incredibly exciting to do.
 It's got the lot."
 During rehearsals he "instituted a fabulous regime of lectures" given by cast members, allotting each a subject relevant to the play's themes to investigate.

 Production history

 West End (2020–2021)

 Leopoldstadt's original run at Wyndham's—which had no seat unsold at any performance—was interrupted by the COVID-19 pandemic, with the production temporarily shut down on 16 March 2020.
 On 25 October 2020 Leopoldstadt won the Olivier Award for Best New Play, and Adrian Scarborough won for Best Actor in a Supporting Role.
 After Covid restrictions were lifted in England the play re-opened and ran from 7 August to 30 October 2021.

 Stoppard told BBC Radio 4 that Leopoldstadt may be his last play—though in October 2021 he acknowledged, in a CNN interview with Christiane Amanpour, that he was reconsidering: "I'm a playwright, by more than, as it were, labeling.
 I feel like somebody who writes plays while they're still alive."

 The Wyndham's production's set design was by Richard Hudson, costumes by Brigitte Reiffenstuel, lighting by Neil Austin, sound and original music by Adam Cork and movement by EJ Boyle.
 Leopoldstadt is the sixth collaboration between Sonia Friedman Productions and Stoppard.
 The 41 actors performing in the 2020 production were cast by Amy Ball (adults) and Verity Naughton (children).
 The initial cast list was announced on 25 October 2019 and included Adrian Scarborough, Alexis Zegerman, Luke Thallon and Stoppard's son, Ed.